-The fall and winter of 2020/21 were generally wetter than average, specifically in October, December and February, and this contributed to significant snow accumulation in the basin.
-Snowpack for the Kinbasket basin is currently above average and well above 2020 levels.
-Deep snowpack is expected to result in high inflows for the February to September 2021 Water Supply Forecast, currently forecast to be 111% of average.
+Due to several atmospheric river events resulting in unprecedented precipitation in the fall and winter, snowpack in the Columbia basin is currently at or near record high accumulations for this time of year.
+High snowpack is expected to result in high inflows for the February to September 2O22 Water Supply Forecast, currently forecast to be 116% of average.
 Although the reservoir is forecast to be lower than average levels in April, the reservoir is expected to refill to within 3.0 metres (10 feet) of normal full pool level this summer due to the high inflow forecast.
-Depending on the rate of snowmelt and rainfall during freshet, we may store additional water in Kinbasket Reservoir and raise the water level up to 0.3 metres (1 foot) above its normal full pool level.
+Depending on the rate of snowmelt and rainfall amounts during freshet, we may store additional water in Kinbasket Reservoir and raise the water level up to 0.3 metres (1 foot) above its normal full pool level.